appium/appium/packages/logger/README.md

 # History

-This module is forked from [npmlog](https://github.com/npm/npmlog) as [appium-logger](https://github.com/appium/appium-logger).
-Then, we made various update as [the changelog](https://github.com/appium/appium-logger/blob/main/CHANGELOG.md).
+This module is forked from [npmlog](https://github.com/npm/npmlog) under ISC License for Copyright npm, Inc since the project was archived.
+Please check [the npmlog changelo](https://github.com/npm/npmlog/blob/main/CHANGELOG.md) to see the list of former module updates befor it was forked.